DMATH6/HelloWorld/README.md

 # HelloWorld
-This is where i will put all my Udemy projects.
+This is where i will put all my Udemy assignments.

 # Why Though?